 No animal developmental and reproductive studies have been conducted with STAMARIL and the potential risk for humans is unknown.
-Data on a limited number of exposed pregnancies indicate no adverse effects of STAMARIL on pregnancy or the health of the foetus/newborn child.
-Nevertheless, as STAMARIL is a live attenuated vaccine, it should be given during pregnancy only when a clearly needed and only after careful consideration of the potential risks and benefits.
-Pregnancy should be avoided in the month after the vaccination.
+Data on a limited number of exposed pregnancies indicate no adverse effects of STAMARIL on pregnancy or the health of the fetus/newborn child.
+Nevertheless, as STAMARIL is a live attenuated vaccine, it should not be given during pregnancy unless clearly needed and only after careful consideration of the potential risks and benefits.
+Pregnancy should be avoided for one month following vaccination.